 A backtester for financial algorithms.

-Zipline is currently used in production as the backtesting engine powering Quantopian (https://www.quantopian.com) – a free, community-centered platform that allows development and real-time backtesting of trading algorithms in the web browser.
+Zipline is currently used in production as the backtesting and live-trading engine powering Quantopian – a free, community-centered, hosted platform for building and executing trading strategies.

 - Ease of use: Zipline tries to get out of your way so that you can focus on algorithm development.
 See below for a code example.